danfuzz/bashy-lib/doc/arg-processor.md

 form will also work for options that don't allow values or allow only one (though there are probably few reasons to favor the form in those cases).

-The helper function `values` is a convenient way to safely pass multiple values without having to worry about quoting hygiene.
+The helper function `vals` is a convenient way to safely pass multiple values without having to worry about quoting hygiene.
 (That is, the helper handles it for you.)